0x44454c/writeups/findings/avr_signature.md

 ```

 - Here *part_number* could be anything e.g. `m328`, `m329` etc. Avrdude Configuration
-file can used for the reference of more part numbers or [Avrdude Docs](https://avrdudes.github.io/avrdude/current/avrdude_3.html#Option-Descriptions) are very useful
+file can used for the reference of more part numbers or [Avrdude Docs][avrdude_docs] are very useful
 too.
 - Since we are programming using Raspberry Pi so the *custom_programmer* should the custom
 id of the programmer which added in the software setup section.
 So it should be `rpi`.
+For other programmer please refer to the [Avrdude Docs][avrdude_docs].
 - *file_name* could be any filename where read signature will be stored or we may
 use "`-`" for writing the output in the standard output.
 - Format is the output format of the avrdude command or more specifically the